-All commissioned LUPD officers possess the same powers on the Lincoln University campus as city police officers within their particular city.
-In addition, commissioned LUPD personnel, by virtue of Missouri state laws like all other peace officers in the State of Missouri, possess certain statewide powers of arrest for certain offenses.
+All commissioned LUPD officers possess the same powers on the Lincoln University campus as city police officers within their city.
+In addition, commissioned LUPD personnel, under Missouri state laws like all other peace officers in the State of Missouri, possess certain statewide powers of arrest for certain offenses.
 Specifically, as outlined in the Revised Statutes of Missouri the applicable portions state:

-"in addition to the powers prescribed in subsections 1 and 5 of this section, section 544.216, RSMo., and any other arrest powers, a law enforcement officer or federal law enforcement officer as defined in subsection 8 of this section, may arrest on view, and without a warrant, at any place within this state, any person the officer sees asserting physical force or using forcible compulsion for the purpose of causing or creating a substantial risk of death or serious physical injury to any person or any person the officer sees committing a dangerous felony as defined in section 556.061, RSMo.
+"in addition to the powers prescribed in subsections 1 and 5 of this section, section 544.216, RSMo., and any other arrest powers, a law enforcement officer or federal law enforcement officer as defined in subsection 8 of this section, may arrest on view, and without a warrant, at any place within this state, any person the officer sees asserting physical force or using forcible compulsion to cause or create a substantial risk of death or serious physical injury to any person or any person the officer sees committing a dangerous felony as defined in section 556.061, RSMo.
 Any such action shall be deemed to be within the scope of the officer's employment".

 Thus, in every respect, commissioned law enforcement officers employed by Lincoln have enforcement authority.
-Furthermore, by virtue of state law, LUPD personnel may apprehend violators anywhere within the State of Missouri for any offense regardless if committed in their presence, or not as long as the incident originated on the campus and that officer is attempting to apprehend, while in continuous pursuit, a violator who flees that officer from the campus.
-Please note that on-campus crimes reported to other local law enforcement agencies will typically be referred to LUPD, since it is the local law enforcement agency that has the jurisdiction for Lincoln University.
+Furthermore, under state law, LUPD personnel may apprehend violators anywhere within the State of Missouri for any offense regardless of if committed in their presence, or not as long as the incident originated on the campus and that officer is attempting to apprehend, while in continuous pursuit, a violator who flees that officer from the campus.
+Please note that on-campus crimes reported to other local law enforcement agencies will typically be referred to LUPD since it is the local law enforcement agency that has jurisdiction for Lincoln University.